TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/ike-version-mismatch-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us regarding your Azure VPN Gateway connectivity issues.
-We’ve reviewed the logs and diagnostics available to us and have determined that your connectivity issue is due to an IKE version mismatch.
+We've reviewed the logs and diagnostics available to us and have determined that your connectivity issue is due to an IKE version mismatch.
 If you are using a Policy Based Gateway, then please configure your gateway for IKEv1.
-If you’re using a Route Based Gateway, please configure your gateway for IKEv2.
+If you're using a Route Based Gateway, please configure your gateway for IKEv2.
 If your connectivity issues persist after making these changes, then please contact us to troubleshoot further.

 Best regards,
 <!--/issueDescription-->